 Sponsorship is the layer that's empty in most funds.
 Operating partners are spread across eight or ten assets.
 Execution firms are accountable to delivery, not to the buyer's diligence question.
 Arcvale fills that gap.
 One senior advisor, embedded in the asset, accountable across the hold period for the work that decides exit pricing.

 Most GPs need fund-level operating work that no senior internal hire has time to own.
-Operated inside SS&C, FINBOURNE and AltaReturn.
+Operated inside Northern Trust, SS&C, FIS, FINBOURNE and Allvue.
 The contracts, the platforms and the providers are all known territory.
 Engaged on a project or fractional basis, distinct from the portfolio retainer.

 Operated inside AltaReturn through its $500M acquisition by Vistra.
 From the seller's side of the table, watched what diligence actually looks like when the cheque is being written.